 Writing, videogames, playful events

-Jini Maxwell is a curator and award-winning videogames writer.
-Jini is currently an assistant curator at ACMI Australia’s museum of screen culture, and also runs ACMI’s Women & Non-Binary Gamers’ club.
-Jini is also an award-winner writer; in 2021, They were awarded Best Gaming Journalist at the Samsung IT Journalism Awards.
+Jini Maxwell is a curator and videogame writer.
+Jini currently works as a curator at ACMI, Australia’s museum of screen culture.
+In addition to working on exhibition displays, Jini co-organises ACMI X WIP night, a monthly meetup for screen creatives to showcase their works-in-progress, and ACMI’s Women & Non-Binary Gamers’ club.
+Jini is also an award-winner writer; in 2021, They were awarded Best Gaming Journalist at the Samsung IT Journalism Awards, as well as being commended for Best New Journalist.

-Jini is an experienced public speaker and host, having spoken about games at Melbourne Writers Festival, Melbourne International Games Week, the Emerging Writers Festival, A MAZE Festival, Digital Writers Festival, Express Media’s NEWS conference, and others.
-They recently hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.
+Jini is an experienced public speaker and host, having spoken about videogames, art and writing at Melbourne Writers Festival, High Score: Composition and Sound Art for Games Conference, Games Connect Asia Pacific Conference, Melbourne International Games Week, the Emerging Writers Festival, A MAZE Festival, and others.
+They hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.

 Jini also curates playful exhibitions and events.
 In 2017 they worked as a creative producer for National Young Writers Festival, and went on to co-direct the festival in 2018.
-Jini curated an exhibition of ekphrastic writing and videogames themed ‘Digital Intimacies’ in 2019, and worked on Freeplay Independent Games Festival as a Creative Producer from 2019-21.
+In 2019, Jini curated an exhibition of ekphrastic writing and videogames themed ‘Digital Intimacies’, and worked on Freeplay Independent Games Festival as a Creative Producer from 2019-21.

-Jini currently advises on the Industry Advisory Committee for the Bachelor of Creative Writing at RMIT University, and previously sat on the Programme Advisory Committee for Melbourne Writers Festival.
+Jini previously advised on the Industry Advisory Committee for the Bachelor of Creative Writing at RMIT University, and the Programme Advisory Committee for Melbourne Writers Festival.

 Jini has lectured and tutored in creative writing, publishing, and game design at RMIT and the University of Melbourne.